 A calligrapher since childhood, Yang Jiechang (b.
 1956, Guangdong Province) graduated from the Chinese Painting Department of the Guangzhou Academy of Fine Arts in 1982.
 After some years teaching at his alma mater and an extended seclusion at a Daoist temple, he was selected as one of three Chinese participants in the 1989 group exhibition Les Magiciens de la Terre at the Centre Georges Pompidou.
 One of the most consequential and controversial events in recent art history, Magiciens sought a truly global representation and featured an equal number of Euro-American artists and artists from elsewhere.
 In April 1989, Yang arrived in Paris empty-handed, his works having been detained at the Chinese border, and found himself confronted in the flesh with the hegemonic canon of Western avant-garde art, which might regard his iconoclastic experimentations with calligraphic and geometric abstraction as belated or illegibly alien.
 He was also freed, for the first time in his life, from constraints of space and supplies.

 Having settled in Europe, Yang Jiechang spent much of the next decade working through the formal and affective possibilities of One Hundred Layers of Ink.
 The series began to venture beyond rectilinearity into round, irregular, and organic and other representational forms.
 Emotive, even violent gesture resurfaced.
 Materiality, texture, and tonality became more complex: blank xuan paper gave way to swirling and bleeding ink wash, and ink and paper themselves became components in denser topographies of canvas, gauze, glue, and alum.
+The relationship between "figure" and "ground" became increasingly intricate and tenuous.
 By title or imagery, the works began to sharpen their references—autobiographically to the artist's memory and body, and outwardly to issues of history, politics, and religion.
-In many ways, One Hundred Layers of Ink mirrored Yang's increasing prominence as a socially-critical, multidisciplinary global artist during the 1990's.
+In many ways, One Hundred Layers of Ink mirrored Yang's rise to global prominence as a socially-critical multidisciplinary artist during the 1990's.
 The titular work Earth Roots (1994) prefigured his reengagement with representational painting and his conceptual projects involving performance, video, and installation after 2000.

 Since its Pompidou debut, One Hundred Layers of Ink has been exhibited at the Metropolitan Museum of Art, New York (2013-4); Tampere Art Museum, Tampere (2007); Museum of Modern Art, Antwerp (2004); University Museum and Art Gallery, University of Hong Kong (2001); Shanghai Biennale (2008); Museum of Modern Art, Oxford (1997); Heidelberger Kunstverein, Heidelberg (1995); Espace d'art Contemporain Le Faubourg, Strasbourg (1994); Centro Cultural De Arte Contemporaneo, Mexico City (1991); and Pourrières, France (1990).
 The series is in the permanent collections of the Brooklyn Museum; Cantor Center for the Arts, Stanford University; Deutsche Bank; Guggenheim Abu Dhabi; Hong Kong Museum of Art; M+, Hong Kong; and University Museum and Art Gallery, University of Hong Kong.
 Yang Jiechang's other works are in the collections of Berkeley Art Museum, Berkeley; François Pinault Foundation, France; Fukuoka Art Museum; Guangdong Museum of Art, Guangzhou; Ministry of Culture, France; Rockefeller Foundation, New York; and World Bank, Washington, D.C.